MyGet/Policies/responsible-disclosure-of-security-vulnerabilities.md

 MyGet Security contact info: [security@myget.org](mailto:security@myget.org?subject=%5BSecurity%5D%20Question%20about%20Responsible%20Disclosure%20of%20Vulnerabilities)

+This document was last updated on: February 25, 2018

 # Rules for you

 - Don't attempt to gain access to another user's account or data.